Livia: Reign of Tiberius

-Augustus died on 19 August AD 14, being deified by the senate shortly afterward.
+Augustus died on 19 August AD 14, being deified by the Roman Senate shortly afterward.
 In his will, he left one third of his property to Livia, and the other two thirds to Tiberius.
 In the will, he also adopted her into the Julian family and granted her the honorific title of Augusta.
 These dispositions permitted Livia to maintain her status and power after her husband's death, under the new name of Julia Augusta.
 Tacitus and Cassius Dio wrote that rumours persisted that Augustus was poisoned by Livia, but these are mainly dismissed as malicious fabrications spread by political enemies of the dynasty.
-The most famous of these rumors was that Livia, unable to poison his food in the kitchens because Augustus insisted on only eating figs picked fresh from his garden, smeared each fruit with poison while still on the tree to preempt him.
-In Imperial times, a variety of fig cultivated in Roman gardens was called the Liviana, perhaps because of her reputed horticultural abilities, or as a tongue-in-cheek reference to this rumor.
+The most famous of these rumours was that Livia, unable to poison his food in the kitchens because Augustus insisted on only eating figs picked fresh from his garden, smeared each fruit with poison while still on the tree to preempt him.
+In Imperial times, a variety of fig cultivated in Roman gardens was called the Liviana, perhaps because of her reputed horticultural abilities, or as a tongue-in-cheek reference to this rumour.